2023

 55

-Hamburg and Berlin: Germany’s largest cities are the start and finish of this journey along the Elbe and Havel cycle paths – two of Germany’s most popular long-distance cycle routes.
-Before you get on your bike visit Hamburg’s Speicherstadt (warehouse district) and the Hafencity (harbour)!
-When you have left the bustling hanseatic city, you will delve into untouched nature.
-Castles with dreamy gardens line your path, as well as the village with Germany’s highest stork population, half-timbered buildings and beautiful cities, such as Potsdam and Lauenburg.
-After 440 km, you will reach the metropolis Berlin: the colourful capital will captivate you with its diverse and energetic atmosphere.
+Hamburg and Berlin: Germany's largest cities are the start and finish of this beautiful cycle tour along the Elbe and Havel cycle routes, which are among the most popular long-distance cycle routes in the country.
+Before you get on your bike, visit Hamburg's Speicherstadt warehouse district and Hafencity!
+Once you have left the hustle and bustle of the Hanseatic city behind you, immerse yourself in unspoiled nature.
+Castles with beautiful gardens line your route, as do Germany's village with the most storks, charming half-timbered houses and beautiful towns such as Potsdam and Lauenburg.
+And when you have completed the 450 kilometers of your cycle tour, you will arrive in the cosmopolitan city of Berlin: The colourful capital, so varied and bustling, will cast a spell over you.

 • Booking code